‘He was my dad’: Car show brings back fond memories for one man and his grandfather

 There is no doubt there are plenty of sweet rides to go around at the show.
 The cars turn back the pages of time.

-“I was probably ten when we first started coming to this,” he says.
+“I was probably 10 when we first started coming to this,” he says.

 Atlee’s trip down memory lane is different.